-For information about opportunities, costs, course approval, and to begin the study abroad process, contact the International Activities Advisor or the Dean of Student Affairs.
+For information about opportunities, costs, course approval, and to begin the study abroad process, contact the Director of Student Life + Housing or find more information on the myCIA study abroad page.

 Summer Study Options

 Summer study opportunities are available through many programs throughout the U.S. and overseas.
 Information on these and all opportunities may be obtained through the Office of Academic Services.